2.5 million investment in VILPE’s factory in Korsholm

 “Our company has grown and we seek growth in the future.
 We are committed to environmentally friendly production in Finland.
 This means that we need well-functioning production lines.
 The investment enables us to compete not only in Finland but also on the Central European and Russian markets”, says VILPE’s CEO Tuomas Saikkonen.

 During the last years, VILPE has invested heavily in the factory in Korsholm.
-In 2020 VILPE started expanded the machinery hall by 755 m2 and it will be ready after the final inspection upcoming summer.
+In 2020 VILPE started expanded the machinery hall by 755 m2 and it will be ready after the final inspection the upcoming summer.
 The investment in geothermal power plant will also be finished this spring.
 Replacing oil with geothermal energy will cut the factory’s carbon dioxide emission by 330 tonnes annually.
 Read more about VILPE’s investment in geothermal energy here.

 VILPE has not been afraid to make major investments in a short time period because the company has faith in the future.
 The demand for products has remained stable during the covid-19 pandemic.
 However, the future challenges will be global logistics flows and price competitiveness.
 The factory expansion allows production lines to be re-organised internally to improve efficiency.
 It also enables more flexible production and larger storage for raw materials and components.